 ● Emporio Armani – Stronger with you EDT:

 Way too sweet, and it gives me headache.

 I’ve tried and bought a few more, but it’s not worth mentioning them.
 And you know what?
 Time to give Sauvage and Le Male another go, they just smell too great!

 That was it for the top-level part on maximising Looks.
-Now on my side there are be 14 (!) posts to write, in order to bring some conversations one level deeper compared to here, and on your side there is quite a lot of research to do on your own specific situation, and a lot of reading of the relevant sources provided (Links page).
+Now on my side there are 14 (!) posts to write, in order to bring some conversations one level deeper compared to here, and on your side there is quite a lot of research to do on your own specific situation, and a lot of reading of the relevant sources provided (Links).

-Yes, that’s a hell of a lot of work, but keep in mind the results I got after putting in the effort myself, we saw them at the very beginning of this post.
-Sure, I had a baseline to start with already, but I was selling myself extremely short, and maybe you doing the same right now.
+Yes, it’s a hell of a lot of work, but keep in mind the results I got after putting in the effort myself, we saw them at the very beginning of this post.
+Sure, I had a good baseline to start with already, but I was selling myself extremely short, and maybe right now you are selling yourself extremely short.

 When you think about it, it’s a good thing that all this effort is required to max out Fundamentals (Looks in here, more to follow): it’s a real barrier to entry, and a lot of people give up along the way, leaving better off the few strong-willed guys who decide to go all the way through.
 Be one of these guys, my friend, and if you have read this far you are on the right track already.